-Your current cash register collects cash, prints receipts and issues end-of-day reports.
-In short, it does the minimum.
-But is it enough to keep your restaurant running efficiently?
-That's where the question arises: it works, yes... but it's not making you any money.
+Your current cash register takes payments, prints receipts, and generates end-of-day reports.
+In short, it does the bare minimum.
+But is that enough to keep your restaurant running efficiently?
+That’s exactly where the question arises: it works, yes… but it doesn’t make you any money.

-In reality, an obsolete restaurant cash register can cost you far more than it's worth, hampering your efficiency, complicating your management and limiting the profitability of your establishment, all without you even realizing it.
+In reality, an outdated restaurant point-of-sale system can cost you far more than it brings in by hindering your efficiency, complicating your management, and limiting your establishment’s profitability—all without you even realizing it.

 In this article, we'll help you take stock: what your current cash register is really costing you, how to find out if it's holding you back and, above all, how to switch to a profitable system that's adapted to your reality on the ground.